Arsenal - Science Center

 Planning for the next expansion stage of the Vienna Scientific Cluster (VSC4) began in 2017.

 Object 221 was built between 1916 and 1918 as a facility for electrical high-voltage tests.
 Next to the hall areas was a lecture hall with 165 seats, which had its own representative entrance area.
-In the Science Center it will be used by the TU Vienna as an open-plan laboratory in the future.
+In the Science Center it will be used by the TU Wien as an open-plan laboratory in the future.

 In 2012, after a corresponding planning phase, the negotiations with the authorities on the refurbishment and adaptation were concluded.
 The interface to the new Franz-Grill-Straße was the main point of the discussions with the authorities.
 The corresponding preliminary negotiations were conducted with the other responsible magistrates.

 Institute of Energy Technology and Thermodynamics

 Institute for Manufacturing and High Power Laser Technology